schosen/processout-helloworld/README.md

 ```

 ## CI/ CD
-This application uses github action for its continous integration pipeline, tests are run then the Docker image is pushed to docker hub when new code is merged to main.
+This application uses github action for its continous integration pipeline.
+When new code is merged to main this triggers the pipeline.
+Tests are run and then the Docker image is pushed to docker hub.

-I then create a minikube cluster, the cluster is checked by running a kubectl commands, then the pipeline deploys the go server to the cluster using the manifests.
+I then create a minikube cluster, the cluster is checked by running a kubectl commands.
+The pipeline then deploys the go server to the cluster using the manifests.
 This could be used if you want to run integration tests for the service later on.
 Ideally I would deploy to a cloud managed kubernetes service like AWS EKS which I currently don't have access to.

 ## Kubernetes deployment
 This application can be deployed to minikube cluster.

-Minikube was chosen as it sets up a single node Kubernetes cluster on your local machine which is a good alternative if you don't have acess to cloud services to test.
+Minikube was chosen as it sets up a single node Kubernetes cluster on your local machine which is a good alternative if you don't have access to cloud services to test.

 I've shared two ways to deploy: